Wildlander-mod/wildlander-mod.github.io/1-SupportPages/LauncherCrashes.md

 ---
 ### Honed Metal Random Crash (SkyrimSE.exe+DDB796)

-This we believe to be caused by scrolling though the honed metal blacksmith menu too quickly, causing skyrim to fail to load item previews.
+This we believe to be caused by scrolling though the honed metal blacksmith menu too quickly, causing Skyrim to fail to load item previews.

 This typically happens around the Saddle's - we are not sure if this is the cause or just a co-incidence.

 ---